Sira0909/TUIFlashcards/README.md

 - more modes of study <br />
 - maybe word wrap eventually <br />
 - allow more than two sides to a flashcard <br />
-- have study vector save for retrying mistakes at end of quiz
+- have study vector save for retrying mistakes at end of quiz <br />
+- spaced repetition stuff <br />

 <h1> DEPENDENCIES:</h1>
 - ncurses <br />